ninewise/dissertation/introduction/chapter.md

 the web application, but also supports the use of custom reference databases.

-Running a service such a Unipept as a web application is only possible due to a thoughtfully designed database with proper indexing and the caching of relevant data.
+Running a service such a Unipept as a highly responsive web application is only possible due to a thoughtfully designed database with proper indexing and caching of relevant data.
 In fact, the lowest common ancestor of all known tryptic peptides and the lists of functional annotations are precomputed and stored in the database.
 This is achieved by preprocessing all proteins in the UniProtKB after it